Five Common Issues with Weld-On Hinges and Quick Solutions

 Solutions:

-• Calculate door weight and select hinges that meet load-bearing specs.
-Use at least one hinge per 30 inches (approx. 75 cm) of door height.
+- Calculate door weight and select hinges that meet load-bearing specifications.
+Use at least one hinge per 30 inches (approximately 75 cm) of door height as a starting point.

-• Increase hinge count for heavy or tall doors.
-Adding a third or fourth hinge distributes weight evenly.
+- Increase hinge count for heavy or tall doors.
+Adding a third or fourth hinge distributes weight more evenly.

-• Consult hinge suppliers or engineers for accurate selection based on material, size, and frequency of use.
+- Consult hinge suppliers or engineers for accurate selection based on material, size, and frequency of use.
+Understanding weld-on vs bolt-on hinges can also help you determine which type best supports your door’s weight and usage requirements.

 Even with the right hinges, performance will decline without proper upkeep.